-Phase Impact Mitigation / Enhancement Measure Target Level / Standard Responsibility Cost Estimate in USD Impact 3: Impairment of air quality and contribution to localised climate change Train drivers to minimize fuel use (e.g. prevention of over-revving, shut off engines when vehicles are not in use, etc.); Do not overload vehicles and cover loads that can generate dust; Limit the speed of vehicles / lorries (max 40 km/h), especially on un-tarmacked surfaces; Make use of efficient and well-serviced construction equipment (i.e. excavators, graders, crane, concrete mixer, compactor and vehicles); Provide for regular servicing of engines to ensure/maintain efficiency; Avoid burning of cleared vegetation and other waste on site; Periodically review machines and equipment to make sure they are in good working condition; avoid burning household waste; Avoid doing construction works on days with strong winds; Monitor for dust and emissions at selected points in the project area.
+Phase Impact Mitigation / Enhancement Measure Target Level / Standard Responsibility Cost Estimate in USD Impact 3: Impairment of air quality and contribution to localised climate change Train drivers to minimise fuel use (e.g. prevention of over-revving, shut off engines when vehicles are not in use, etc.); Do not overload vehicles and cover loads that can generate dust.
+Limit the speed of vehicles / trucks (max 40 km/h), especially on un-tarmacked surfaces.
+Make use of efficient and well-serviced construction equipment (i.e. excavators, graders, crane, concrete mixer, compactor and vehicles); Provide for regular servicing of engines to ensure/maintain efficiency.
+Avoid burning of cleared vegetation and other wastes on site.
+Periodically review machines and equipment to make sure they are in good running condition. avoid burning household waste; Avoid doing construction works on days with strong winds.
+Monitor for dust and emissions at selected points in the project area.
 ZBS (ZNS 20: 2021) Air Quality Standards and IFC guidelines MoEVT Consultants Contractor(s) Part of contractor's operation costs.
-Costs for training are covered in Chapter 8 and costs for monitoring of dust and emissions are covered in Chapter 7.
-Impact 4: Disturbance and degradation of land leading to soil erosion Avoid unnecessary removal of the soil / vegetation cover; Limit clearance and excavation activities within the core project area; Whenever possible development activities should be implemented when the agents of erosion (i.e. rain and wind) are not active; Make use of best practice management techniques during handling of materials; Rehabilitate all dug holes and pits to the original intact state soon after construction works; Provide for good drainage, appropriate gradients and restoration through re-grassing of cleared areas after construction works; Land restoration / rehabilitation must be done immediately at the end of construction works.
-ZBS (ZNS 385: 2021 - Soil quality) Standards and IFC Guidelines No soil erosion tendencies; No pits or holes are left open; No loose soils.
-MoEVT Consultant Contractor USD 16,000 being the cost for the establishment of the drainage system at the sites USD 4,000 being labour charges for site rehabilitation after construction.
+Costs for training are covered in Chapter 8 and costs for monitoring dust and emissions are covered in Chapter 7.
+Impact 4: Disturbance and degradation of land leading to soil erosion Avoid unnecessary removal of the soil / vegetation cover.
+Limit clearance and excavation activities within the core project area.
+Whenever possible development activities should be implemented when the agents of erosion (i.e. rain and wind) are not active.
+Make use of best practice management techniques during handling of materials.
+Rehabilitate all dug holes and pits to the original intact state soon after construction works.
+Provide for good drainage, appropriate gradients and restoration through re-grassing of cleared areas after construction works.
+Land restoration / rehabilitation must be done immediately at the end of construction works.
+ZBS (ZNS 385: 2021 - Soil quality) Standards and IFC Guidelines No soil erosion tendencies.
+No pits or holes are left open.
+No loose soils.
+MoEVT Consultant Contractor USD 3,500 being labour charge for rehabilitation of dug holes and pits and construction site.
+USD 15,000 being cost for establishment of drainage system at site.
 Impact 5: Impairment of water and land quality due to improper management of wastes Implement integrated principles of waste management aiming to prevent, minimise, and control waste discharges.
-Minimize excavations works during construction; Maximize the use of non-hazardous construction materials; Provide for proper storage of potential polluting materials (e.g. fuels, hydrocarbons, oils, lubricants) Provide for proper solid waste containment facilities and ensure proper use.
-Ensure proper collection and disposal of solid waste at approved / official ZBS (ZNS 383: 2021 - Solid Waste Management); ZBS (ZNS 14:2022 - Municipal and industrial wastewaters); ZBS (ZNS 385: 2021 - Soil quality) Standards and IFC Guidelines MoEVT Contractor USD 20,000 for toilets and onsite wastewater treatment facilities USD 16,000 for waste collection points and storage bins The rest are managerial measures
+Minimize excavations during construction.
+Maximize the use of non-hazardous construction materials.
+Provide for proper storage of potential polluting materials (e.g. fuels, hydrocarbons, oils, lubricants) Provide for proper solid waste containment facilities and ensure proper ZBS (ZNS 383: 2021 - Solid Waste Management); ZBS (ZNS 14:2022 - Municipal and industrial wastewater); ZBS (ZNS 385: 2021 - Soil quality) MoEVT Contractor USD 15,000 for toilets and onsite wastewater treatment facilities.
+USD 6,000 for waste collection point and storage bins.